bozsahin/cogs517-philosophy-of-cogsci/README.md

 So, why this course?
 Remember: We wouldn't need CogSci if Cognitive Psychology were successful.
 We wouldn't need CogSci if AI were successful.
 We wouldn't need CogSci if Philosophy of Mind were successful.
 We wouldn't need CogSci if the so-called Cognitive Revolution in Linguistics were successful.
 Inquiring minds want to know why they failed (to deliver).

-Although we spend good amount of time on the mind-body problem, this is not a philosophy of mind course.
+Although we spend good amount of time on the mind-body problem, this is NOT a philosophy of mind course.
 In other words, we're not
 ONLY interested in this problem.
 We try to understand philosophical implications of postulating mechanisms for complex problems that natural minds seem to be able to deal with, and probably outsource some of that to artifical minds once they are relatively well understood.

 COURSE OUTLINE: